MariAuxHer/Baymax/helloplus/vkonjet1/README.md

 ## Running the Server
-We can run this server by running doing `py manage.py runserver` in terminal and then traveling to [localhost](http://127.0.0.1:8000/polls/)
+We can run this server by running `py manage.py runserver` and then traveling to [localhost](http://127.0.0.1:8000/polls/)